arcanemachine/rate_limiter_man/README.md

   def start(_type, _args) do
     children =
       [
-        # Add a task supervisor.
-This only needs to be added once:
+        # Add the task supervisor before adding any rate limiters.
+The task supervisor should only
+        # be declared once
         RateLimiterMan.add_task_supervisor(),
-        # Add one of these lines for each rate limiter instance.
-The OTP app name and config key
+        # Add the desired rate limiter(s).
+The OTP app name and config key must match the app name
-        # must match the app name and key used in your config file ()
+        # and key used in your config file
+        RateLimiterMan.add_rate_limiter(:your_project, YourProject.SomeApi),
+        # RateLimiterMan.add_rate_limiter(:your_project, YourProject.SomeOtherApi),
-        RateLimiterMan.add_rate_limiter(:your_project, YourProject.SomeApi)
+        # RateLimiterMan.add_rate_limiter(:your_project, YourProject.YetAnotherApi)
       ]

     opts = [strategy: :one_for_one, name: YourProject.Supervisor]